ruuda/blog/posts/rcl-patch.md

 version = "1.29.0"
 ```

-How can we bump Nginx from `1.29.0` to `1.29.1`
+How can we bump Nginx from `1.29.0` to `1.29.1` without touching Kubernetes?
-without accidentally updating Kubernetes instead?
 Building a general patching tool based on string matching is hard,
 but usually we don’t need to handle _any_ file,
-just the configurations in our repository,
+only the configurations that we use in practice,
-that we control anyway.
+which are under our control.
 If locating the right `1.29.0` is too hard,
 we can add an <code>#&nbsp;auto-update: nginx</code> comment
 to the version line to have something to match on.